 Configure an MCP client to use the CES MCP server

-Host programs, such as Claude or Gemini CLI, can instantiate MCP clients that connect to a single MCP server.
-A host program can have multiple clients that connect to different MCP servers.
-To connect to an MCP server, the MCP client must know at a minimum the URL of the MCP server.
+AI applications and agents, such as Claude or Gemini CLI, can instantiate an MCP client that connects to a single MCP server.
+An AI application can have multiple clients that connect to different MCP servers.
+To connect to a remote MCP server, the MCP client must know the remote MCP server's URL.

-In your host, look for a way to connect to a MCP server.
-You're prompted to enter details about the server, such as its name and URL.
+In your AI application, look for a way to connect to a remote MCP server.
+You are prompted to enter details about the server, such as its name and URL..

 For the CX Agent Studio MCP server, enter the following as required: